unfoldingWord-dev/Resource-Container/docs/structure.rst

 - ``reference.txt`` - a reference displayed at the end of a chapter
 - ``summary.txt`` - a summary displayed at the end of a chapter

-In the case of front and back matter, the above named chunks apply to the project. e.g. the project title, project summary etc.
+In the case of front and back matter, the above named chunks apply to the project, such as the project title, project summary, etc.

 .. _structure-content-sort: